-When people see your ad or find you in the organic search results, your title is the first thing they notice.
-The same applies when they land on your landing page!
+When people see your ad or find you in the organic search results, your title or headline is the first thing they notice.
+But it’s not just the first impression anymore – it’s often the deciding factor.

 The Value of Affiliate Marketing Headlines